Episode 330

 Known for its rose gardens, quiet lagoon, and even whimsical Italian castle, the park draws families and joggers alike, especially when it transforms into a glowing spectacle during the holidays.

-But I just stood there, you know, for two minutes trying to check everything in, and it's real.
+But I just stood there, you know, for two minutes trying to take everything in, and it's real.
 I didn't touch it.

 I didn't look at it.
 Does she have any injuries or anything like that?

-You know, I came up to the front, but it looked like a hole in the middle of the chest, and then a cut by her neck, like maybe her neck was bloated or something.
+You know, I came up to the front, but it looked like a hole in the middle of the chest and then a cut by her neck.
+Like maybe her neck was blue or something.

 He found the body of a teenage girl lying exposed on the jogging trail.
 She had been stabbed repeatedly, her throat slit.